anb2087/inferno/README.md

 [![Build Status](https://travis-ci.org/siteadmin/inferno.svg?branch=master)](https://travis-ci.org/siteadmin/inferno)

+This repo is an extension off of Inferno with added test sequences for the Coverage Plan and Formulary Drug FHIR profiles.
+The profiles can either be from the May 19 IG or the July IG.
+In addition to these sequences, the sequence_base file has been extended to include the necessary functions for the test suite.
+The rest of Inferno has remained relatively untouched.

 Inferno is an open source tool that tests whether patients can access their health data through a standard interface.
 It makes HTTP(S) requests to test your server's conformance to authentication, authorization, and FHIR content standards and reports the results back to you.